-TEST EXEMPTIONS REQUIRED SCORES TAKS English Language Arts (ELS): 2200 scale score with at Written composition subscore of 3 Mathematics: 2200 scale score ACT English 19 with a composite score of 23 Math 19 with a composite score of 23 SAT Critical Reading 500 with a composite score of 1070 Math 500 with a composite score of 1070 PSAT/NMSQT For students entering 11 th grade only: Critical Reading 50 plus a combined score of 107 Mathematics 50 plus a combined score of 107 (Students entering 12 th grade must show new exemption based on TAKS, SAT, or ACT.)
+TEST EXEMPTIONS REQUIRED SCORES

+TAKS English Language Arts (ELA): 2200 scale score and a written composition subscore of 3

+TARS Mathematics: 2200 scale score

+English 19 with a composite score of 23

+ACT Math 19 with a composite score of 23

+Critical Reading 500 with a composite score of 1070

+SAT Math 500 with a composite score of 1070

+For students entering 11 th grade only:

+PSAT/NMSQT Critical Reading 50 plus a combined score of 107

+Mathematics 50 plus a combined score of 107

+(Students entering 12 th grade must show new exemption based on TAKS, SAT, or ACT.)

+For students entering 11 th grade only:

+PLAN Critical Reading 19 plus a combined score of 23

+Mathematics 19 plus a combined score of 23

+(Students entering 12 th grade must show new exemption based on TAKS, SAT, or ACT.)